MDO-Standards/Philote-Cpp/README.md

 ## Citation
-If you use this code for academic work, please cite the following paper:
+If you use this code for academic work (e.g., for a paper), please cite the following paper:

 Lupp, C.A., Xu, A. "Creating a Universal Communication Standard to Enable Heterogeneous Multidisciplinary Design Optimization."